duncsully/nubbins/readme.md

 ## Batching Updates

 In cases where you're setting multiple nubbins at a time, it's highly recommended to wrap your updates in `action` to reduce unnecessary updates to subscribers.
 This is especially useful for more complex computed nubbins.
 You can nest actions and the updates won't be made until the top-level action finishes.
+Any dependency updates needed within the action will still be available.

 ```typescript
 import { nubbin, action } from '@nubbins/core'